brianbartilet/harqis-core/core/demo/testing/example_tests_services_rest_generated/INSTRUCTIONS.md

 # Instructions
-Create a Python data dictionary that contains integration and negative test cases from given mustache templates and fixtures.
-Generate it in a text file for download.
+- Create a Python data dictionary that contains integration and negative test cases from given mustache templates and fixtures.
+- Use `data/test_cases.json` as a reference for the expected output.
+- Generate it in a text file for download.

 ### Context:
 - Use the `mustache\templates\test.mustache` template as reference to generate the test cases in form of a Python dictionary.